James Kabarebe: Accusations

-Kabarebe is one of ten Rwandan officials accused in 2006 by Jean-Louis Bruguière, a French judge, of having taken part in the shooting down of the plane of then-president Juvenal Habyarimana.
+Kabarebe was one of ten Rwandan officials accused in 2006 by Jean-Louis Bruguière, a French judge, of having taken part in the shooting down of the plane of then-president Juvenal Habyarimana.
 Kabarebe and other senior official have denied these claims.
 In February, 2008, a Spanish judge, Fernando Andreu, issued arrest warrants against 40 Rwandan officers including Kabarebe.
-The warrant specifies his role in "the mass killing of Rwandan refugees and the Congolese civilian population.
-The found evidence of criminal activity against President Kagame as well but could not indict him due to his immunity as a head of state.
-Rwanda does not have an extradition treaty with Spain.
+The charges in both cases were later dropped.

 In 2012, a report from a United Nations Security Council group of experts accused Kabarebe and other Rwandan officials of being the de facto leaders of the M23 militia.
 M23 is accused of carrying out killings, rapes and other atrocities in the eastern Democratic Republic of Congo.
 Kabarebe and Rwanda deny the charges.

+In 2025, the United States imposed sanctions on Kabarebe for liaising with M23 in its offensive and facilitating the export of minerals seized by the rebels in the DRC.